Britain says 400,000 Somali children at risk of death

 There they generally stay at one of several overcrowded makeshift camps in Mogadishu.
 Cholera has broken out in parts of the capital as well as in other areas of the country.

-The British charity Oxfam said it would begin airlifting 47 tons of water supplies and hygiene materials to Mogadishu on Thursday to help more than 120,000 people get clean water.
+The British charity Oxfam said it would begin airlifting 47 tonnes of water supplies and hygiene materials to Mogadishu on Thursday to help more than 120,000 people get clean water.